FMG793/1.0.16.05_20-Cypress-Bugfix/README.md

 ## Server Fixes List

+- Server_Entity_Fix

+Fix for mobs being transparent in the world.

 - Server_EssenceTransformer_Fix

 Fix for iron shovel that can crash the game if you put it in essence transformer.

+- Server_FrigidLeaves_Fix

+Fix for Frigid Leaves not being transparent.

 - Server_Leaves_Decay_Fix